fanf2/kbd/unix69/README.md

 I have arranged the bottom row modifiers for Emacs: there are left and right meta keys and a right ctrl key for one-handed navigation.
-Meta is what the USB HID spec calls the "GUI" key.
-Like Unix workstations made by Apple and Sun, the meta keys are either side of the space bar.
+Meta is what the USB HID spec calls the "GUI" key; it sometimes has a diamond icon legend.
+Like the HHKB and Unix workstations made by Apple and Sun, the meta keys are either side of the space bar.

 There are left and right fn keys for things that don't have dedicated keys, e.g. fn+arrows for page up/down, home, end.
 The rightmost column